Cuauhtlatoatzin/indigenous-peoples-history/README.md

 Also [had mirrors](https://commons.wikimedia.org/wiki/Category:Chavin_metalwork#/media/File:Miroir_Anthracite_Precolombien.jpg).

 There are stylistic similarities between it and the Olmec cultures and even some art features found as far away as the Adena, Hopewell, and Missippian cultures.
+Granted, some of this just comes from the environment and what's found in it, but if trade networks played a role, we should let them have that role instead fo writing them out completely.
 Compare:
 * Shells:
   * [this Chavín conch shell art](https://en.wikipedia.org/wiki/File:Incised_Strombus-Shell_Trumpet,_400-200_B.C.E,_L52.1.jpg)
   * [this Fairfield Mound gorget/etched shell](http://users.stlcc.edu/mfuller/fairfieldMound.html)